Paraprofessional+ Pathway Programs (Elementary & Special Education)

 Employment Opportunities

-that will allow them to teach in elementary schools throughout Illinois.
-Many of our
+the initial licensure that will allow them to teach in public and private schools

-graduates are now teachers at nearby K-12 schools – you can become one as well!
+– you can become one as well!

 Academic Advisor